 4. Prime Cost

-A restaurant’s prime cost is the sum of all of its labor costs (salaried, hourly, benefits, etc.) and its COGS.
-Typically, a restaurants prime cost makes up about 60% of its total sales.
+A restaurant’s prime cost is the sum of all of its labor costs (salaried, hourly, benefits, etc.) and its Cost of Goods Sold (COGS).
+Typically, a restaurant’s prime cost makes up about 60% of its total sales.
 Prime cost is an important metric because it represents the bulk of a restaurant’s controllable expenses.
-While you can't control fixed rent costs on a weekly or monthly basis, for instance, you can find ways to decrease prime costs by managing labor carefully.
-Thus, a restaurant’s prime costs represent the primary area a restaurant owner can optimize in order to decrease costs and increase profit.
+While you can't control fixed rent costs on a weekly or monthly basis, you can find ways to decrease prime costs by managing labor carefully.
+Thus, a restaurant’s prime cost represents the primary area a restaurant owner can optimize in order to decrease costs and increase profit.

 Now that you know how to calculate COGS, calculating prime cost is straightforward.
 Add up all of your various labor-related costs.
 These costs include salaried labor, hourly wages, payroll tax, and benefits.
 Then, simply add the sum of your labor costs and your COGS to find your restaurant’s prime cost.

 The equation for prime cost is: